Wilfried Niflore: Litex Lovech

 On 10 January 2008, Niflore signed a two-and-a-half-year contract with Litex Lovech.
 He made his competitive debut for Litex on 1 March 2008 against CSKA Sofia.
 A few days later, on 8 March Niflore scored his first goal for the club against Vihren Sandanski.

 In the 2008–09 season, Niflore's form blossomed as he became first-choice striker due to the departure of Emil Angelov to Denizlispor.
 In this season, Niflore earned 31 appearances for the club and scored 10 goals.

 Wilfried started excellently the 2009–10 season, scoring his first goals of the season in the first round of First Professional Football League on 8 August 2009 in a 5–0 victory over Lokomotiv Mezdra.
 He scored twice.
 This season proved to be one of remarkable personal achievements for Niflore.
 He completed the season as the Professional League's top goal-scorer with 19 goals.

 Return to France

 After 94 matches for Litex, in which he scored some 43 goals, Niflore signed for French Championnat National side Nîmes Olympique.
 He would have spells at Paris FC and Muret before retiring in 2014.

+Personal life

+Niflore's son Mathys Niflore is also a professional footballer.